Phonon analogue of topological nodal semimetals: Phonon analogue of topological nodal semimetals

 For a self-contained discussion, we first briefly describe phonon problems defined for mechanical structures formed by mass points connected by elastic elements modeled as central-force springs, and we review the boson-to-fermion mapping developed in Refs.\,\cite{Kane2014,Gurarie2002,Gurarie2003}.
 The dynamics of such a system is determined by the kinetic energy of the mass points and the elastic potential energy stored in the springs, and therefore for $N$ masses in $d$ spatial dimension, a generic phonon problem can be defined by the Hamiltonian

-where $\vec r$ denotes the equilibrium positions of masses $m_{\vec r}$, $\vec p$ denotes momentum of the masses, $z$ is the coordination number, and $s_{\vec r,j}$, $ \kappa_{\vec r,j}$ are respectively the extension and spring constant of the $j$-th spring.
-To simplify discussion, we set both $m_{\vec r}$ and $\kappa_{\vec r, j}$ to unity for all $(\vec r, j)$ unless otherwise specified.
-Since we are interested in the existence of a bulk zero mode, we also impose periodic boundary conditions.
+where $\vec r$ denotes the equilibrium positions of masses $m_{\vec r}$, $\vec p$ denotes momentum of the masses, $z$ is the coordination number, and $s_{j, \vec r}$, $ \kappa_{j, \vec r}$ are respectively the extension and spring constant of the $j$-th spring of the unit cell at $\vec r$.
+To simplify discussion, we set both $m_{\vec r}$ and $\kappa_{j, \vec r}$ to unity for all $(j, \vec r)$ unless otherwise specified.
+Since we are interested in the existence of bulk zero modes, we also impose periodic boundary conditions.